Nectar Lifescience Ltd leads losers in 'B' group

-Rajdarshan Industries Ltd, Sharda Motor Industries Ltd, PC Jeweller Ltd and PVP Ventures Ltd are among the other losers in the BSE's 'B' group today, 08 July 2025.
+Lokesh Machines Ltd, Rhetan TMT Ltd, Vibhor Steel Tubes Ltd and Dreamfolks Services Ltd are among the other losers in the BSE's 'B' group today, 09 July 2025.

-Rajdarshan Industries Ltd, Sharda Motor Industries Ltd, PC Jeweller Ltd and PVP Ventures Ltd are among the other losers in the BSE's 'B' group today, 08 July 2025.
+Lokesh Machines Ltd, Rhetan TMT Ltd, Vibhor Steel Tubes Ltd and Dreamfolks Services Ltd are among the other losers in the BSE's 'B' group today, 09 July 2025.

-Rajdarshan Industries Ltd crashed 8.51% to Rs 52.6.
-The stock was the second biggest loser in 'B' group.On the BSE, 2204 shares were traded on the counter so far as against the average daily volumes of 1544 shares in the past one month.
+Lokesh Machines Ltd crashed 7.85% to Rs 218.85.
+The stock was the second biggest loser in 'B' group.On the BSE, 42757 shares were traded on the counter so far as against the average daily volumes of 12459 shares in the past one month.

-Sharda Motor Industries Ltd lost 7.27% to Rs 1132.25.
-The stock was the third biggest loser in 'B' group.On the BSE, 25991 shares were traded on the counter so far as against the average daily volumes of 8659 shares in the past one month.
+Rhetan TMT Ltd lost 7.75% to Rs 17.49.
+The stock was the third biggest loser in 'B' group.On the BSE, 21.83 lakh shares were traded on the counter so far as against the average daily volumes of 6.83 lakh shares in the past one month.

 Also Read

-PC Jeweller Ltd plummeted 6.78% to Rs 17.45.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 356.88 lakh shares were traded on the counter so far as against the average daily volumes of 91.41 lakh shares in the past one month.
+Vibhor Steel Tubes Ltd slipped 5.35% to Rs 182.3.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 6454 shares were traded on the counter so far as against the average daily volumes of 9926 shares in the past one month.

-PVP Ventures Ltd fell 6.06% to Rs 20.91.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 1.21 lakh shares were traded on the counter so far as against the average daily volumes of 26062 shares in the past one month.
+Dreamfolks Services Ltd dropped 5.29% to Rs 167.55.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 3.18 lakh shares were traded on the counter so far as against the average daily volumes of 1.15 lakh shares in the past one month.

 Powered by Capital Market - Live News